by Ashley Black

 Start with FasciaBlasting each zone for about 2-5 minutes.
 Any single area can be worked on for up to 10 minutes.
 Click here for tutorials!

 Watch this video to learn how much pressure to apply with the FasciaBlaster®

 You can also use this disarming technique for any sensitive or painful areas:

 It’s so important to FasciaBlast your whole body!
-Since fascia runs in lines, tight fascia in one area may cause pain or tightness in another!
+Since the lines of fascia are connected all throughout our body, tight fascia in one area may cause pain, tension, or restriction in another!
 While you may not be able to do a full body session every day, you can alternate areas every few days (pick several zones to do 1 day and several zones the next day, etc.).
-If you only want to focus on your trouble areas (where you have the most “dimples” or adhered fascia), you can work on them more often (providing the area is not sore or bruised!).
+If you only want to focus on your trouble areas (where you have the most “dimples” or adhered fascia), you can work on them more often (providing the area is not sore or bruised).
 Click here for tutorials

 Initially, you might experience light to severe bruising after FasciaBlasting – this is normal!
 Wait a few days for the bruises to heal and until they are no longer painful before you FasciaBlast the area again.
 Read “The News on the Bruise” for more information!
-I also came out with an amazing “After Blaster” lotion that contains high-quality arnica to help with recovery!
+I also came out with an amazing “After Blaster Cream” that contains high-quality arnica to help with recovery!

-For best results, heat up internally with 10-15 minutes of cardio and then use an external heat source while FasciaBlasting – such as a sauna, hot bath or shower, heating pads, a room heater, sauna suits, etc. This helps put the fascia is a more malleable state.
+For best results, heat up internally with 10-15 minutes of cardio and then use an external heat source while FasciaBlasting – such as a sauna, hot bath or shower, heating pads, a room heater, sauna suits, etc. Heat helps put the fascia in a more receptive state for optimal treatment.

 For more step-by-step guidelines please read: